What You Need to Know about Your Credit Score and Identity TheftPublished on November 22, 2019 by CreditFresh

 These derogatory marks aren’t unique to identity theft.
 You run the risk of adding a delinquency in your file any time you miss payments.

+There are a variety of reasons why people may regularly pay their bills late.
 You might get sick enough that you can’t work.
 You might spend beyond your means.
 You might get laid off.
 Or you might find your mailbox full of unexpected emergency bills that you can’t ignore.

 A personal line of credit may be an option when you need help, but only in unexpected emergencies.
 If you’re struggling to pay regular, expected bills, it may not be the right choice for you.

 Waiting to use a personal line of credit in a true emergency is one of the hallmarks of good money management.
 But when it comes to your fraudster, they don’t care about using a personal line of credit responsibly.

 For the average identity thief, it may be a race against time to use up as much of the available credit as possible before they’re found out.
 They may max out a line of credit or credit card as soon as they can.

 Carrying a high balance may impact your history negatively — even if you didn’t open the account personally.
 It may affect your credit utilization ratio, a calculation that compares the amount of credit you use to the overall limit of the account.

 Generally, the higher your utilization rate is, the worse it is for your history.
 A utilization rate may suggest you’re overextending yourself, and you may have trouble paying back what you owe.
 This may flag you as a borrowing risk to financial institutions.

 What Does a High Balance Do to Your File?

 There are no hard-and-fast rules dictating exactly what a high rate will do to your history.
 Like so much of your credit, it’s personal — it depends on what’s already in your file.